IRISneurolab/NCA/README.md

 ## Acknowledgments

-This work was supported by the Canadian Institutes of Health Research (CIHR); the Fonds de recherche du Québec – Santé (FRQS); the pancanadian network AGEWELL, the Research Center ong Aging (CdRV)**  and the Université de Sherbrooke.
+This work was supported by the Canadian Institutes of Health Research (CIHR; the Fonds de recherche du Québec – Santé (FRQS); the pancanadian network AGEWELL, the Research Center ong Aging (CdRV)**  and the Université de Sherbrooke.